eriktorsner/wp-bootstrap/README.md

 This section consists of two sub arrays "standard" and "local".
 Each array contains plugin names that should be installed and activated on the target WordPress site.

  - **standard** Fetches plugins from the official WordPress repository.
 If a specific version is needed, specify the version using a colon and the version identifier i.e **if-menu:0.2.1**
  - **local** A list of plugins in your local project folder.
 Plugins are expected to be located in folder projectroot/wp-content/plugins/.
-Local plugins are symlinked into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json
+Local plugins are symlink'ed into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json

 ### Section: themes
 Similar to the plugins section but for themes.